-MAT1L0 - Mathematics, Locally Developed Compulsory Credit Course courses.
+MAT1L0 - Mathematics, Locally Developed Compulsory Credit Course

+This course emphasizes further development of mathematical knowledge and skills to prepare students for success in their everyday lives, in the workplace, in the Grade 10 locally developed compulsory course, and in the Mathematics Grade 11 and Grade 12 Workplace Preparation courses.
 The course is organized by three strands related to money sense, measurements, and proportional reasoning.
 In all strands, the focus is on developing and consolidating key foundational mathematical concepts and skills by solving authentic, everyday problems.
 Students have opportunities to further develop their mathematical literacy and problem-solving skills and continue developing their skills in reading, writing, and oral language through relevant and practical math activities.